In This Article

 - Joint pain/swelling in the hands and feet

-It is important to know that NSAIDs increase the risk of stomach problems, such as ulcers bleeding, or holes in the stomach or intestine.
-Also, this risk increases when you consume alcoholic beverages while taking this particular painkiller.
+It is important to know that NSAIDs increase the risk of stomach problems, such as ulcers or holes in the stomach or intestine, and gastric bleeding.
+This risk further increases when you consume alcoholic beverages while taking this painkiller.

 - Dry mouth